bwhybrow23/bwhybrow23/README.md

 ![Snake animation](https://github.com/bwhybrow23/bwhybrow23/raw/output/github-contribution-grid-snake.svg)

 #### Introduction
 Welcome to my GitHub profile!
 I am Ben, also known as Stentorian or Sten.
 I am a self-taught JavaScript programmer, constantly expanding my knowledge and skills.
 While my expertise lies in JavaScript, particularly Node.js, and MongoDB, I also have some experience with C#, which I gained during my college years.
-I hail from the beautiful United Kingdom.

-#### Main Project: StenBot
+#### Main Project: OmniDownloader
-One of my primary projects is StenBot.
-You can check it out at [StenBot](https://sb.benwhybrow.com/).
-Feel free to explore and see what it has to offer!
+Currently, my main project I am working on is called OmniDownloader.
+It is currently still a major work in progress, but will be a media download manager for various supported websites using a watchlist.
+It is currently not in working condition, but you can view the repo [here](https://github.com/bwhybrow23/OmniDownloader)

 #### Contact Information
 If you'd like to get in touch, feel free to reach out to me via email at [ben@benwhybrow.com](mailto:ben@benwhybrow.com).
 I'm always open to collaborations, discussions, and sharing ideas.